Paying off student loans is an uphill battle.

 Essentials – Before we even think about student loan bills or saving for retirement there are certain basic essentials that must first be addressed.
 We have to make sure that the basic necessities, like food and shelter, are addressed.
 The exact nature of these essentials may vary from person to person, but we all have them.

 Minimum Payments – Once you meet your essential obligations, the next step is to meet your minimum obligation on your debt.
 It should be noted that paying the minimum and just paying the monthly bill are two different things.
 For this step, you need to reach out to all of your loan servicers to make sure your payment is as low as possible.
 Even if you can afford to pay more on a given loan, by lowering the minimum payment your can more efficiently use your funds.
-For example, if you lower the minimum payment on your low interest student loans, it allows you to pay more towards your high interest student loans.
+For example, if you lower the minimum payment on your low-interest student loans, it allows you to pay more towards your high-interest student loans.
 This saves you money in the long run.
-Most people can minimize their federal student loan payments by signing up for an income driven repayment plan.

 Retirement Match – Retirement matching shows up high on our list of priorities because it is free money.
 If your employer matches every dollar you put towards your retirement, you want to take full advantage of this program.
 Most businesses have a cap on the matching, so you will probably want to max it out.